Battle of Manado: Landing on Manado (1st Force)

 Soon, Schillmöller pulled three brigades from van de Laar's force back to Tomohon to reinforce the town against a false intelligence about Japanese landing in Tanahwangko, further west of Manado.
 Despite this withdrawal, van de Laar was reinforced by stragglers from Compagnie Menado and an overvalwagen as well as Stadswacht troops under Lt. de Man.
-To provide protection against Japanese tanks, Dutch troops swiftly cut down a heavy tree that will fall on the road the moment the tanks came.
-As Mori's vanguard of four Type 95 tanks approached the town at 10:30, the falling tree and concentrated machine gun fire knocked out three of them and repel Mori's troops. van de Laar's troops hold on to Tinoor until about noon, when the shortage of ammunition forced them back to Kakaskasen.
+To provide protection against Japanese tanks, Dutch troops swiftly cut down a heavy tree that would fall on the road the moment the tanks came.
+As Mori's vanguard of four Type 95 tanks approached the town at 10:30, the falling tree and concentrated machine gun fire knocked out three of them and repelled Mori's troops. van de Laar's troops held on to Tinoor until about noon, when the shortage of ammunition forced them back to Kakaskasen.

 Now supported by overvalwagens, van de Laar set up a new defensive position just north of Kakaskasen.
 1st Force engaged them again at 16:00, but Dutch troops managed to stem their advance and caused substantial casualties before retreating again.
-Yet, since Mori continues to bypass them, once the Dutch arrived in Tomohon, they found themselves immediately fighting the 1st Force.
+Yet, since Mori continued to bypass them, once the Dutch arrived in Tomohon, they found themselves immediately fighting the 1st Force.
 The Combined Force attempted a defense against the Japanese advance, but they could not stop Mori from seizing Tomohon by 19:30. van de Laar's troops moved eastwards to Roeroekan, arriving at 22:00.
 By morning of the 12th, Mori advanced to Langoan Airfield by way of Tomohon to Kawangkoan.
-By 12:30, his troops established contact with the 1st Yokosuka paras and arrived at Langoan and Kakas at 14:00.
+By 12:30, his troops established contact with the 1st Yokosuka paratroopers and arrived at Langoan and Kakas at 14:00.
 Dutch forces had, by then, retreated to Amoerang (Amurang) further west, while blowing up bridges and warehouses, making no attempts of counterattack in the meantime.